tomoasleep/activemodel-ipaddr_validator/README.md

 ## Validation outside a model

-If you need to validate a IP outside a model, you can do that:
+If you need to validate an IP outside a model, you can do that:

 ```rb
 IpaddrValidator.valid?(value, options)